 • 6 credit hours in the Social Sciences

-You may choose from Economics, Politics, Sociology, and Women's & Gender Studies.
+You may choose from Economics, Law and Society, Politics, Sociology, and Women's & Gender Studies.
 You are allowed to mix and match by taking 3h in one discipline and 3h in another.

 • 6 credit hours in the Humanities

-You may choose from Art, Classics, Comparative Religion, History, Philosophy, Music, and Women's & Gender Studies.
+You may choose from Art, Classics, Comparative Religion, History, Law and Society, Philosophy, Music, and Women's & Gender Studies.
 Please note that only academic Art and Music courses—not studio courses—will count for this requirement.
 Again, mixing and matching is okay.

 • 6 credit hours in Science